d4tagirl/d4tagirl.com/_posts/2017-01-23-what-demographics-voted-for-trump.md

 # Warning about Classification Trees instability

 When you use this kind of Machine Learning algorithm you should be aware that small changes in the data can change the tree.
-Next there is a second tree I generated using the same parameters than before, but changing the seed to make the partition.
+Next there is a second tree I generated using the same parameters than before, but changing the seed to do the sampling.

 ```r